Hugh MacDiarmid

 After the war he continued to work as a journalist, living in Montrose where he became editor and reporter of the Montrose Review as well as a justice of the peace and a member of the county council.
 In 1923 his first book, Annals of the Five Senses, was published at his own expense, followed by Sangschaw in 1925, and Penny Wheep.
 A Drunk Man Looks at the Thistle, published in 1926, is generally regarded as MacDiarmid's most famous and influential work.

 Moving to the Shetland island of Whalsay in 1933 with his son Michael and second wife, Valda Trevlyn, MacDiarmid continued to write essays and poetry despite being cut off from mainland cultural developments for much of the 1930s.
 He died at his cottage Brownsbank, near Biggar, in 1978 at the age of 86.

-At different times throughout his life, MacDiarmid was a supporter of Fascism, Stalinism, and Scottish nationalism, views that routinely put him at acrimonious odds with his contemporaries.
+At different times throughout his life, MacDiarmid was a supporter of fascism, Stalinism, and Scottish nationalism, views that routinely put him at acrimonious odds with his contemporaries.
+He ultimately rejected fascism in the 1930s as a result of developing international events.
 He was a founding member of the National Party of Scotland, forerunner to the modern Scottish National Party.
 He stood as a candidate for the Scottish National Party in 1945 and 1950, and for the Communist Party of Great Britain in 1964.
 In 1949, MacDiarmid's opinions led George Orwell to include his name in a list of "those who should not be trusted" to MI5.
 Today, MacDiarmid's work is credited with inspiring a new generation of writers.
 Fellow poet Edwin Morgan said of him: "Eccentric and often maddening genius he may be, but MacDiarmid has produced many works which, in the only test possible, go on haunting the mind and memory and casting Coleridgean seeds of insight and surprise."

 Biography

 Early life

 Grieve was born in Langholm in 1892.
 His father was a postman; his family lived above the town library, giving MacDiarmid access to books from an early age.
 Grieve attended Langholm Academy and, from 1908, Broughton Junior Student Centre in Edinburgh, where he studied under George Ogilvie who introduced him to the magazine The New Age.
-He left the school on 27 January 1911, following the theft of some books and postage stamps; his father died eight days later, on 3 February 1911.
+He left the school on 27 January 1911, following the theft of some books and postage stamps.
+His father died eight days later, on 3 February 1911.

 Following Grieve's departure from Broughton, Ogilvie arranged for Grieve to be employed as a journalist with the Edinburgh Evening Dispatch.
 He lost the job later in 1911, but on 20 July of that year he had his first article, "The Young Astrology", published in The New Age.
 In October 1911, Grieve moved to Ebbw Vale in Monmouthshire, Wales where he worked as a newspaper reporter; by 1913 he had returned to Scotland and was working for the Clydebank and Renfrew Press in Clydebank, near Glasgow.
 It was here that Grieve first encountered the work of John Maclean, Neil Malcolm Maclean, and James Maxton.